e-kwsm/nwchem-wiki/Analysis.md

 `      ( local [`<real rsel default 0.0>`] [`<real rval default rsel>`]` `        `<string function>` )`

 where igroup specifies the group of atoms defined with a define directive.
 Keyword periodic can be used to specify the periodicity, ipbc=1 for periodicity in z, ipbc=2 for periodicity in x and y, and ipbc=3 for periodicity in x, y and z.
 Currently the only option is local which prints all selected solute atom with a distance between rsel and rval from the atoms defined in igroup.
-The actual analysis is done by the scan deirective.
+The actual analysis is done by the scan directive.
 A formatted report is printed from group analyses using

 `report `<string filename>` local`